 Conditional and unconditional contributions are recorded as either with donor restrictions or without donor restrictions.
 Contributions are recognized as contributions with donor restrictions if they are received with donor stipulations that limit the use of the donated asset or are restricted for time.
 Contributions received with no donor stipulations are recorded as contributions without donor restrictions.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified as net assets without donor restriction.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified as net assets without donor restrictions and are reported in the statement of activities as net assets released from restriction.
 Donor-restricted contributions whose restrictions expire during the same fiscal year are recognized as contributions without donor restriction.